 Starting with the proper weight distribution – 50/50 or 40/60 on the front/rear leg, respectively – is crucial for power, balance, and recovery.

 The cross cannot be thrown properly if you start with the majority of your weight on the lead leg.
-If you stand up and try to throw a cross with your weight loaded onto your lead hip, you’ll find you have two options: you can throw an arm punch, or tip fully onto your front leg with no options to defend, recover, or follow-up.
+If you stand up and try to throw a cross with your weight loaded onto your lead hip, you’ll find you have two options: you can throw an arm punch, or tip even further onto your front leg with no options to defend, recover, or follow-up.
 The latter option is the reason some beginners lift the rear foot off the floor as they punch.
 They think they’re getting power, but they’re really just compromising their fighting stance.

-Beginners should focus on shifting the weight from the ball of the rear foot to the lead hip, with the punch making impact just as the transfer occurs.
+Beginners should focus on shifting the weight from the ball of the rear foot to the lead hip, with the punch making impact just as this transfer occurs.
 To do so, they’ll need to initiate the punch with 50-60% of their weight on the rear hip.

 5. Keep an Imaginary Thumbtack Beneath Your Back Heel